 For example, the best and most common medications to treat alcohol use disorder are acamprosate, disulfiram, and naltrexone:

-For opioid dependencies, on the other hand, the SAMHSA recommends Buprenorphine and naltrexone:
+For patients with an opioid dependence, on the other hand, the SAMHSA recommends Buprenorphine and Naltrexone:

 Finally, Naloxone is an effective way to reverse the toxic effects of an opioid overdose and somewhat minimize its harmful effects.